Improved cosmic microwave background (de-)lensing using general spherical harmonic transforms: Implementation

 \section{Implementation}

-Among the many implementations of the forward operation that were tested over the years, our approach is closest to \cite{Basak:2008pq}.
+Of the many implementations of the forward operation that were tested over the years, our approach is closest to that of \cite{Basak:2008pq}.
 The fundamentals are quite straightforward: The key point is that on the sphere parameterized by co-latitude $\lat$ and longitude $\longi$, a band-limited function can be exactly written as a two-dimensional discrete Fourier series in $\lat$ and $\longi$.
-While any function on the sphere is naturally periodic in the longitude coordinate, one must artificially extend the $\theta$ range to $[0,2\pi)$ to obtain a doubly periodic function.
-One can then apply Non-Uniform Fast Fourier Transform (NUFFT) techniques \citep{Barnett_2019} to this function to perform the desired interpolation.
+While any function on the sphere is naturally periodic in the longitude coordinate, we must artificially extend the $\theta$ range to $[0,2\pi)$ to obtain a doubly periodic function.
+We can then apply nonuniform fast Fourier transform (NUFFT) techniques \citep{Barnett_2019} to this function to perform the desired interpolation.